ABeardsell/ABeardsell.github.io/exampleSite/content/english/jackalope4h_2024.md

 ### Registration

-**Opens November 13, 2023 at 8am.
-The number of teams will be limited to 20.**

 Register here: https://www.zeffy.com/fr-CA/ticketing/2ccd74ef-6234-4ed2-a1b6-40f6c0aa370c
+**The number of teams will be limited to 24 and registration closes on May 1, 2024.